 With this safety feature, the operator doesn’t have to worry about getting hit by a wood piece during the cutting operations.

 Like any corded power tool, the cord is the main hindrance to this unit’s mobility and flexibility.
-Unfortunately, it doesn’t come with an extension cord, so we urge you to buy one for large-scale tasks.
+Unfortunately, it doesn’t come with an extension cord, so you better buy one for large-scale tasks.

 You can purchase ones with at least an AWG rating of 12, and the longest cord you’ll find can range up to 150 feet.